 - Be in the 11th or 12th grade at the time of enrolling in a Dual Enrollment/ Dual Credit course - some schools will allow students to begin during 10th grade

-- Have a 3.0 GPA in completed high school courses to enroll in academic courses
+- Have a 3.0 GPA in completed high school courses to enroll in Fast Track Academy

-- Have a 2.5 GPA in completed high school courses to enroll in career technical or health science courses
+- Have a 2.5 GPA in completed high school courses to enroll in dual enrollment, Fast Track for Industry, career technical or health science courses

 - Provide current high school transcript as documentation of the student’s cumulative grade average